mgedmin/ghcloneall/README.rst

     ControlPersist yes
     ControlPath ~/.ssh/control-%r@%h-%p

-It takes about 1 minute to run git pull on all 339 zopefoundation repos on my laptop.
+It takes about 1 minute to run ``git pull`` on all 339 ZopeFoundation repos on my laptop.